Financial Aid FAQ

 What is verification and why was I chosen?

 Verification is a process in which the FAO must confirm that all information on the FAFSA is accurate and complete.
 Much like an IRS audit, most applications are randomly selected.
 A few are selected because it appears there may be an error.
 Each year, at least 30 percent of all applicants are flagged for verification.
-For more information about verification, visit [/financial-aid/apply-for-financial-aid/verification].
+Read more details.

 Do I have to apply for financial aid every year?